usethesource/rascal-website/docs/Recipes/Common/WordCount/CountInLine3/index.md

 * `0` is the initial value of the reducer
 *  The pattern match `/\w+/ := S` matches all words in `S`.
 *  Reduction is done by `it + 1`.
-In the latter `it` is a keyword that refers to the value that has been reduced sofar.
+In the latter `it` is a keyword that refers to the value that has been reduced so far.
 Effectively, the matches are reduced to a match count.

 Let's try it: